Sri Lanka maintains high alert for attacks ahead of Ramadan

 In India, police said they had arrested a 29-year-old man in the southern state of Kerala, close to Sri Lanka, for planning similar attacks there.
 The man had been influenced by speeches made by Zahran, the government’s National Investigation Agency said in a statement.

+Sri Lanka’s 22 million population is mostly Buddhist but includes minority Christians, Muslims and Hindus.

-Reporting by Ranga Srilal and Shri Navaratnam; Writing by Raju Gopalakrishnan; Editing by Paul Tait
+Reporting by Ranga Srilal and Shri Navaratnam; Writing by Raju Gopalakrishnan; Editing by Paul Tait and Nick Macfie